angela-d/gitenc/README.md

 If you use Git repos for other purposes and load up your .gitignore with all of your sensitive files, you'll have absolutely no use for Gitenc.

 ### How secure is this?
-Gitenc doesn't do any encryption of it's own, it piggybacks on the existing GPG mechanism.
+Gitenc doesn't do any encryption of it's own, it utilizes the existing GPG cryptography.

 One might assume if your private Git repo was involved in a hack, the system you're generating the encryption on would be an entirely separate entity - so any "risk" is close to zero.